marinofelipe/my-site/_drafts/tips_final_modifier.md

 [Inheritance](https://docs.swift.org/swift-book/LanguageGuide/Inheritance.html) is a common pattern to achieve [Polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)).
 It has its use cases, Apple itself makes good use of it in the SDKs it provides us (*Foundation* and *UIKit* among others), which doesn't mean using it all around is a good idea.

 That's where `final` comes in handy.
-As an example, a UIViewController declared final cannot be subclassed, it gets protected by the compiler, if anyone tries to do so, there will be a compile-time error.
+As an example, an UIViewController declared final cannot be subclassed, it gets protected by the compiler, if anyone tries to do so, there will be a compile-time error.

 The `intent and design choice` gets clear.